Aims: To identify differences in autistic people, typical people and siblings of autistic people, in terms of the structure and function of the brain.

-Background: It is now well established that there are structural and functional differences in the brains of autistic and typical people, although large scale studies are needed to verify these.
+It is now well established that there are structural and functional differences in the brains of autistic and non-autistic people, although large scale studies are needed to verify these.
 This is one of the aims of the LEAP study which is part of EU-AIMS and is being extended into AIMS2TRIALS.
 The Cambridge Family Study also tested siblings of autistic people to see if some of the differences exist in those who share 50% of their genes with an autistic person.
-The MRC-AIMS study tested autistic and typical males and females to identify differences related to diagnosis and gender and their interaction.
+The MRC-AIMS study tested autistic and non-autistic males and females to identify differences related to diagnosis and gender and their interaction.

-Methods: Structural and functional MRI, the former including both grey and white matter studies, and the latter including a range of social and non social tasks.
+Structural and functional MRI, the former including both grey and white matter studies, and the latter including a range of social and non social tasks.

-Results: Results will appear on our website.
+Results will appear on our website.

-Importance: These studies are important since autism is fundamentally a neurodevelopmental condition.
+These studies are important since autism is fundamentally a neurodevelopmental condition.
 Our studies include individuals at younger ages, to track these differences to their earliest onset.

-Relevance: This research is primarily to increase understanding of the causes of autism.
+This research is primarily to increase understanding of the causes of autism.

 Selected Publications